AdrianVollmer/Kinostar/README.md

 - Displays current movie showtimes fetched from Kinoheld API
 - Multiple theater support: configure and view showtimes for multiple theaters simultaneously
+- **Theater search**: search for theaters by city name to find cinema IDs
 - Flexible grouping: toggle between grouping by theater or by movie
 - Clean, scrollable interface organized by theater/movie and date
 - Shows movie titles, durations, and all available showtimes